kepa-webdev/site-test-tool/README.md

 composer install
 ```

-If you like to have it in Drupal project, go to the project
+If you like to have it in a Drupal project, go to the project
 root and call:
 ```
 composer require kepa-webdev/site-test-tool:* behat/mink behat/mink-goutte-driver
 ```

 Unfortunately composer might not necessarily get the dependencies so you might
-need to require them explicitly.
+need to require them explicitly (FIXME).
 And of course, you need to add something like this
 to your `repositories`:

 ```